veerapanlal/sinatra-broilerplate/README.md

 * `$ git add *` (Make sure all new files are added to the repo)
 * `$ git commit -m 'first commit'`

-**Bootstrap**
+**Build Bootstrap**

-The layout view points to a css that needs to be built using bootstrap's makefile
+The layout view points to a css file that needs to be built using bootstrap's makefile

 `$ make bootstrap`